Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experiments

 We now apply CDSB to a range of inverse problems on image datasets.
-We consider the following tasks: (a) MNIST 4x super-resolution (7x7 to 28x28), (b) MNIST 14x14 inpainting, (c) CelebA 4x super-resolution (16x16 to 64x64) with Gaussian noise of $\sigma_{y}=0.1$.
-For CDSB-Cond, we consider the following choices for conditional initialization: for tasks (a) and (c), we use the upsampled $y$ as described in \Cref{subsec:targetawareinitial}; for task (b), we use a separate neural network regressor with the same architecture as $\mathbf{F},\mathbf{B}$ to output the initialization mean.
-We report PSNR and SSIM (the higher the better), as well as FID scores (the lower the better) for RGB images in \Cref{tab:imagemetrics}.
-We display a visual comparison between the methods in Figure \ref{fig:imagecomparison-mnist}, \ref{fig:imagecomparison-celeba}, and additional image samples in the supplementary.
-CDSB and CDSB-Cond both provide significant improvement in terms of quantitative metrics as well as visual evaluations, and high-quality images can be generated quickly under few iterations $N$.
+We consider the following tasks: (a) MNIST 4x SR (7x7 to 28x28), (b) MNIST center 14x14 inpainting, (c) CelebA 4x SR (16x16 to 64x64) with Gaussian noise of $\sigma_{y}=0.1$, (d) CelebA center 32x32 inpainting.
+For CSGM-C and CDSB-C, we consider the following choices for conditional $\pref(x|y)$: for tasks (a) and (c), we use the upsampled $y$ directly as described in \Cref{subsec:targetawareinitial}; for inpainting tasks (b) and (d), we use a separate neural network with the same architecture as $\mathbf{F},\mathbf{B}$ to output the initialization mean.
+In \Cref{tab:imagemetrics} we report PSNR and SSIM (the higher the better), as well as FID scores (the lower the better) for RGB images only.
+We display a visual comparison between the methods in Figures \ref{fig:imagecomparison-mnist} and \ref{fig:imagecomparison-celeba}, and additional image samples in the supplementary.
+CDSB and CDSB-C both provide significant improvement in terms of quantitative metrics as well as visual evaluations, and high-quality images can be generated quickly under few iterations $N$.